near/docs/docs/validator/economics.md

 </blockquote>

 **Distribution of the stake across validators**
-At the end of every `epoch`, NEAR protocol assigns seats to validators: the calculation is based on the the `proposal` in $NEAR tokens, and the total number of *seats* available - which is `100` per shard.
+At the end of every `epoch`, NEAR Protocol assigns seats to validators: the calculation is based on the `proposal` in $NEAR tokens, and the total number of *seats* available - which is `100` per shard.

-By monitoring the `proposals`, a validator can estimate the minimum stake in $NEAR tokens to become validator
+By monitoring the `proposals`, validators can consistently estimate the stake in $NEAR per each *seat*.
 This number can be obtained by dividing the total at stake by the number of seats:

 | - | - | - |